yochaigal/cairn/hacks/backgrounds/pickpocket.md

 - 3d6 gold pieces
 - Three days’ rations
 - Torches (2)
-- Nasty dagger
-- Pouch full of buttons
+- Sack of doorknobs (d6)
-- Tooth pick
+- Map to stranger's hideaway

 # How were you caught?